AmandaLinLi/Data-Science-Blog/README.md

 - As for deaths of Covid-19, 4 countries of Americas (Peru, Mexico, Brazil and US), 1 country of Eastern Mediterranean (Iran), 4 countries of Europe (France, Spain, Italy, United Kingdom), and 1 South-East Asia country (India) are ranked top 10

-- Americas have largest number of confirmed cases, confirm cases/ 1M people, deaths, deaths cas/ 1M people, followed by Europe among all WHO regions; western Pacific area has the least of all four metrics.
+- Americas have largest number of confirmed cases, confirm cases/ 1M people, deaths, deaths/ 1M people, followed by Europe among all WHO regions; western Pacific area has the least of all four metrics.
 And, although total confirmed cases and deaths in South-East Asia seems high, the number per 1M people is relatively small.

 - Americas have relatived low recovery rate compared with their high death rate, while Europe have both high death rate and high recovery rate among the WHO regions